metallurgical/codeigniter-model-pattern/README.md

 **Return**

-If success will return last inserted ID, FALSE otherwise
+If success, will return last inserted ID, ONLY if the inserted table have an Inceremented ID or will return TRUE if an Incremented ID wasn't existed, FALSE otherwise.
+Must be noted that, in PHP TRUE also are equal to 1.
+If the inserted table didn't have an Incremented ID, but the result is return 1,then it mean TRUE.

 ```Php
 // insert into users table without specify table's name